IlijazM/wordle-react/tutorial.md

 ## Validation

 We currently can enter any word that we like and also spam the enter key how we like.
 What we want is that the user can only write words that got listed by us.
 So we create javascript file that exports all words.
-I just got a lit inspirited by the original wordle dictionary ;).
+I just got a little bit inspired by the original wordle dictionary ;).
 Let's call this file `words.js`

 ```js
 export default [